satellitecomponent/Neurite/README.md

 ### Download Localhost Servers [here](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/satellitecomponent/Neurite/tree/main/Localhost%20Servers).

 ### The servers enable plugin integration for webpage/pdf text extraction, Wolfram Alpha, and Wikipedia.
-- Our Wikipedia, Wolfram, and web scrape servers require Python and Node.js
+- The localhost servers require npm and Node.js
 - Without any servers running, Wolfram, Wiki, and Webpage extractions will not function.
 - All servers can be run with one command.
 Download the Localhost Servers folder, or find it in your cloned directory.
 Once navigated to the Localhost Servers folder in your command line, run
 ```